Poppet valve

-A poppet valve (also called mushroom valve) is a valve typically used to control the timing and quantity of gas or vapor flow into an engine.
+A poppet valve (also sometimes called mushroom valve) is a valve typically used to control the timing and quantity of petrol (gas) or vapour flow into or out of an engine, but with many other applications.

 It consists of a hole or open-ended chamber, usually round or oval in cross-section, and a plug, usually a disk shape on the end of a shaft known as a valve stem.
 The working end of this plug, the valve face, is typically ground at a 45° bevel to seal against a corresponding valve seat ground into the rim of the chamber being sealed.
 The shaft travels through a valve guide to maintain its alignment.

 A pressure differential on either side of the valve can assist or impair its performance.
 In exhaust applications higher pressure against the valve helps to seal it, and in intake applications lower pressure helps open it.